Pakistan Idol season 1

-The first season of Pakistan Idol premiered on Geo on 6 December 2013 (under the full title Pakistan Idol: Jo Hai Dil Ki Awaz) and continued until 24 April 2014.
+The first season of Pakistan Idol premiered on Geo on 6 December 2013 (under the full title Pakistan Idol: Jo Hai Dil Ki Awaz) and continued until 24 April 2014 created by Simon Fuller.
 It was won by Zamad Baig.
 The first season was hosted by Mohib Mirza, while Anoushey Ashraf joined in semi-finals and also hosted the spin-off show Pakistan Idol-Sur Ka Safar.

 The show follows the same Idols format comprising fourteen-weeks from auditions to semi-finals and grand finale.
 The show aired two weekly episodes at the 21:00 PST prime-time slot.
 The judges panel for the first season included Ali Azmat, Hadiqa Kiani and Bushra Ansari.

 The first season set a record for gathering 1 million votes for finale.
 On 27 April 2014, Zamad Baig won the first season of Pakistan Idol, Muhammad Shoaib was the runner-up.

 Regional Auditions

 Audition took Place at following places, listing is in order of episode airing date: